Yi–Ta incident: Background

-During the latter half of the 19th century, the Russian Empire sought to extend its influence to Xinjiang, particularly the Ili region, to facilitate cross-border trade and create a buffer zone between Russia and China.
+During the latter half of the 19th century, the Russian Empire sought to extend its influence to Xinjiang (Sinkiang), particularly the Ili region, to facilitate cross-border trade and create a buffer zone between Russia and China.
 By the mid-19th century, Russia had conquered most of Central Asia, up to the present-day border between Kazakhstan and China.
 In 1865, Oirat rebel armies of the Dungan Revolt in Xinjiang began intruding into Russian-occupied parts of the Tarbagatay Mountains, attacking locals and disrupting cross-border trade.
 Taranchi rebels meanwhile declared a sultanate in the Ili region and began intruding into Russian territory in 1867.
 Adding to Russia's concerns was the rise of Yakub Beg and his regime centered around Kashgar, which threatened to expand northward into the Ili region.
 These worries culminated in Russia invading the Ili region in 1871, ostensibly to protect Russian subjects living in its borderlands.
 Russia agreed to withdraw from the Ili region following the 1881 Treaty of Saint Petersburg, or Treaty of Ili, which delineated most of the border between Russian Turkestan and Xinjiang.
 By 1883, Russia had fully withdrawn its occupying forces but continued to exert influence over the region.